 The Family Nurse Practitioner track curriculum begins with advanced health assessment across the age span, then moves to health promotion, and to illness management.
 The illness content is presented from single acute problems, to chronic illnesses, to complex chronic illness or multi-problem management.
-The health promotion course and illness management courses are "matched" to corresponding clinical seminars and clinical practicum experiences so that didactic learning is reinforced and expanded in "hands on" practice.

 Course work and clinical practica emphasize: